G-DIR EMPLOYEE ID # 24-94-59

 The Special announced loudly, breaking into Steve's drawer.

-I was terrified for my life.
 The Special had found me!
 How?
 Why?

 "GUESS WHO'S TURNING THE TABLES NOW?"
 The Special had announced, utilizing me as an actual straw.

 The Special went on to claim the entire planet as "PROPERTY" and took me on a journey "ACROSS CAPTANIA TO RIGHT WRONGS AND LEFT WRIGHTS!"